SRGSSR/srgletterbox-apple/fastlane/README.md

 ```
 fastlane ios demo
 ```
 Build a new demo on HockeyApp with the current build number.
-If we're not in a release process (master or release/*), it bumps the build number.
-You are responsible to tag the library version.
+You are responsible to tag the library version and bump the build number after.

 ----